jonobr1/two.js/utils/INSTRUCTIONS.md

 6. Change `"src/two"` to `two.js`
 7. Change all `"src/` references to `"two.js/src/`
 8. Change all `"extras/"` references to `"two.js/extras/`
+9. Fix all `constructor` methods to have proper argument ingestion

 Things to do to improve TypeScript Types: